 '''

-A = rnorm(10000,mean=1,sd=0.5)
+A = rnorm(10000, mean=1, sd=0.5)

-B = rnorm(10000,mean=2,sd=0.5)
+B = rnorm(10000, mean=2, sd=0.5)

 overton_like(A,B)

 '''

-plotBins 31
+plotBins

-plotBins Plots the probability bins overlaid with flowFrame data binRes The result generated by calling the probBin function on a control dataset.
+Plots the probability bins overlaid with flowFrame data

 This function is useful in visualizing the differences between the binned control and sample datasets.
 The bins generated from the control dataset are overlaid with the sample dataset.
 An optional argument residuals can be used to shade each bin based on a calculated statistical measure of difference between the number of events in each bin.